 Our Business Is All About Family

-Founded in 1934, when Aunt Ollie and Uncle Alex escaped the hot, dry, and drought-stricken plains around Bard, New Mexico for what they called the Oasis of Nebraska, the ranch is now operated by four generations of Morgans.
+Morgan Ranch was founded in 1934 when Aunt Ollie and Uncle Alex escaped the hot, dry, and drought-stricken plains around Bard, New Mexico.
+They set out for what they called the Oasis of Nebraska and settled in the Sandhills.

-In the early days, Ollie and Alex drove herds of Longhorn north to summer on the lush grasses of their “Oasis” around Burwell, Nebraska, then shipping them by train to packing houses in Kansas City as winter set.
-Twenty-two years later, in 1956, Aunt Ollie moved back south to Amarillo, Texas leaving her brother Dan, his wife Doris, their two little boys, Danny and Ronny, a dog, a horse, and nine yearling heifers to start out on their own.
-Like most ranches, the Morgan’s Longhorns gave way to the better Hereford breed and the family, now six in total, soon succeeded in building those first nine animals into one of the most recognized brands in the state.
-Later, in 1992 they introduced one of America’s first Wagyu herds into the country, a brand recognized not just from San Francisco to New York City but also from Tokyo to London.
+In the early days, Ollie and Alex drove herds of Longhorn cattle north to summer on the lush grasses of their “Oasis” around Burwell, Nebraska.
+As winter set in, the cattle were shipped by train to packing houses in Kansas City.
+Twenty-two years later, in 1956, Aunt Ollie moved back to Amarillo, Texas.
+Her brother Dan, his wife Doris, their two little boys, Danny and Ronny, a dog, a horse, and nine yearling heifers were left on the ranch to start out on their own.
+Like most Nebraska ranches, the Morgan’s Longhorns gave way to the heartier and more efficient Hereford breed.
+The family, now six in total, adding Jeanne and Jason, soon succeeded in building those first nine animals into one of the most recognized brands in the state.
+In 1992 Morgans introduced one of America’s first Wagyu herds into the country.
+The Morgan Ranch is a brand recognized from San Francisco to New York City and Tokyo to London.